DevyankShaw/TaskZen/README.md

 Day 5 | 3/7/25 | 6 Hr
    - Added unit test for two blocs and widget test for one widget
    - Initially, I found myself stuck on setting up mock responses for use cases/repositories being invoked inside bloc event handlers.
 Later, resolved by changing the package to Mocktail from Mockito

+Day 6 | 4/7/25 | 3 Hr
+   - Tried to make local storage (isar) workable, but a dependency conflict arose which will require some more time to resolve
-   - Finally done some cleaning up and organising activities
+   - Finally done some cleaning up and streamlined activities

 ## Tools
 - AI (ChatGPT, Claud, Gemini)